 If this option is set, the following demo data will be reinstalled: the database “Demo”, the database “Biker”, the folder group “Demo spreadsheets” and the report group “Demo Reports”.

-Please note that the folder group and the report group are matched to an internal identifier, so they will be overwritten even if they had been renamed previously.
-Any changes made to these contents will be lost during the update, so you should only use this option if you have not re-used the mentioned structures for custom contents.
+Note: the folder group and the report group are matched to an internal identifier, so they will be overwritten even if they had been renamed previously.
+Any changes made to these contents will be lost during the update, so you should only use this option if you have not re-used the mentioned structures for custom contents

 - Enable GPU Accelerator (in „Default setup“ this option is not shown and will be always set as „unchecked“).

-If a suitable graphics card is available, you can activate the GPU acceleration for the Jedox OLAP Server.
-The requirements you will find in the corresponding Knowledge Base article.
+If a suitable graphics card is available, you can activate the GPU acceleration for the Jedox In-Memory DB Server.
+You can find the requirements in the corresponding Knowledge Base article.

 - Enable Drilldown in Supervision Server

 When you enable Drilldown functionality, the corresponding files (palo.ini and sep.inc.php) will be adjusted accordingly.
-In sep.inc.php will be exchanged the script ‘./sample_scripts/sep.inc.default.php’ with ‘./sample_scripts/sep.inc.drill_through.php’.
+In sep.inc.php will be included ‘./sample_scripts/sep.inc.drill_through.php’ instead of ‘./sample_scripts/sep.inc.default.php’.

-Note 2: in Windows operating systems with user control, the Jedox OLAP Server Manager is only available for the user who has installed Jedox.
+- In Windows operating systems with user control, the Jedox In-Memory DB is only available for the user who has installed Jedox.

-Note 3: if the Supervision Server was installed previously, then setup will automatically change the script name in the sep.inc.php script during update to the sep.inc.default.php script (resp. if Drilldown is enabled to the sep.inc.drill_through.php script), to ensure that a syntactically correct script is used.
-If you have used a custom script before, you need to re-include it in sep.inc.php after the update.
+- Setup will automatically change the script name in the sep.inc.php script during the update to the sep.inc.default.php script (or, if Drilldown is enabled, to the sep.inc.drill_through.php script), to ensure that a syntactically correct script is used.
+If you have used a custom script before, you need to replace it in sep.inc.php after the update.